When your child or teen struggles with disordered or restrictive eating, everyday life for child and parent is hard.

 ARFID is similar to anorexia in that both disorders, people with them limit the amount or type of food they will consume, but unlike anorexia, ARFID does not involve any distress about weight gain or concerns about their body size or shape.

-It is important to note that PANS patients with restrictive eating may experience significant health issues due to lack of proper nutrition even if they have not been diagnosed with an eating disorder.
+It is important to note that PANS patients with restrictive eating may experience significant health issues due to lack of proper nutrition even if they have not been diagnosed with a PANS/PANDAS eating disorder.
 Getting proper nutrition while managing any potential OCD behaviors requires support from a clinical therapist who uses Exposure and Response Prevention (ERP).

 What is the Link Between Eating Disorders and Infection?